chongho-pyo/Inclass/README.md

-# INSY 662: Data Mining and Visualization for Analysis
+# Data Mining and Visualization for Analysis
-- Semester: Fall 2022
-- Instructor: Elizabeth Han

 # Contents
 - Data Pre-processing